paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-1009-reserve-forces-policy-boards-and-committees.md

 (1) five members of the Regular Army on duty with the Army General Staff;

-(2) five members of the Army National Guard of the United States not on active duty; and
+(2) five members of the Army National Guard of the United States; and

-(3) five members of the Army Reserve not on active duty.
+(3) five members of the Army Reserve.

-**(c)** The members of the Committee shall select the Chairman from among the members on the Committee not on active duty.
+**(c)** The members of the Committee shall select the Chairman from among the members of the reserve components on the Committee.

 **(d)** A majority of the members of the Committee shall act whenever matter affecting both the Army National Guard of the United States and Army Reserve are being considered.
 However, when any matter solely affecting one of the reserve components of the Army is being considered, it shall be acted upon only by the Subcommittee on Army National Guard Policy or the Subcommittee on Army Reserve Policy, as appropriate.